Garriga/TFG/README.md

 ## Requierements
 You need to have installed SUMO (Simulation for Urban Mobility), Python and R.
+**R packages**: plyr.